Redocly/developer-portal-starter/developer-portal/index.md

 You can also follow us on Twitter for updates, [**@Fast_Devs →**](https://twitter.com/fast_devs)

 ### Join our community
-With our growing product suite, it's great to engage with us and other users & developers within our community.
+With our growing product suite, it's helpful to engage with our team and other users & developers within our community.

 #### Leverage the community to
 * Ask questions